vsivsi/gridfs-locking-stream/Readme.md

 Easily stream files to and from MongoDB [GridFS](http://www.mongodb.org/display/DOCS/GridFS) with concurrency safe read/write access.

-This package is necessary because [GridFS is not inherently safe for concurrent accesses to a file](https://jira.mongodb.org/browse/NODE-157).
-The robust concurrency support this package adds uses a distributed multiple-reader/exclusive-writer model for locking, with fair write-requests to prevent starvation by heavy reader traffic.
-You can read more about how it works in the [gridfs-locks](https://www.npmjs.org/package/gridfs-locks) package documentation.
-This package is a slightly modified, concurrency friendly revision of the API from the excellent [gridfs-stream](https://www.npmjs.org/package/gridfs-stream) package by [@aaron](https://www.npmjs.org/~aaron).
+Because [GridFS is not inherently safe for concurrent accesses to a file](https://jira.mongodb.org/browse/NODE-157), this package adds robust concurrency support to the excellent [gridfs-stream](https://www.npmjs.org/package/gridfs-stream) package by [@aaron](https://www.npmjs.org/~aaron).
+It is basically gridfs-stream + [gridfs-locks](https://www.npmjs.org/package/gridfs-locks), with a few minor "concurrency friendly" revisions to the gridfs-stream API.

 ## Install